Menu

 “Earth, Wind & Fire: Resilience and Recovery”

-We invite proposals for presentations, case studies, workshops, and panel discussions for an upcoming symposium dedicated to the resilience and recovery of historic structures and landscapes following major natural disasters.
+An upcoming symposium dedicated to the resilience and recovery of historic structures and landscapes following major natural disasters.
 The symposium will focus on the impacts of earthquakes, severe wind events (such as hurricanes and tornadoes), land fires fueled by wind, flooding, and sea-level rise.
 In addition to exploring best practices, innovative solutions, and lessons learned in safeguarding our cultural heritage related to these events.

 Symposium Objectives